mousammm/CS-Course/README.md

 If today i loose all my knowledge everything that i have studied , Then the only thing i need is this to regain all everything

+## And i am not gonna expalin why i did this and not that!